MicroEJ/VEEPort-Espressif-ESP32-S3-DevKitC-1-N8R8/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/projects/microej/trace/systemview/README.rst

 This is a short review of the resources needed for the MicroEJ implementation of the Segger SystemView tracing feature:

-- ``SYSVIEW-MicroEJ.patch`` git patch that must be applied on the ``/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/sdk/esp-idf/``, after the submodules update.
+- ``SYSVIEW-MicroEJ_windows.patch`` git patch that must be applied on the ``/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/sdk/esp-idf/``, after the submodules update (Windows environment).
+This file can be found in the ``xxx/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/projects/microej/trace/systemview`` folder.
+- ``SYSVIEW-MicroEJ_linux.patch`` patch that must be applied on the ``/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/sdk/esp-idf/``, after the submodules update (Linux environment).
 This file can be found in the ``xxx/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/projects/microej/trace/systemview`` folder.
 - ``RunAtFirstBSPCompile`` script file that update git submodules and apply the above patch (optional to use, user can make the manual operations).
 This script can be found in the ``xxx/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/projects/microej/scripts`` folder.
 - ``build`` and ``run`` scripts.
 The build script will create an application with MicroEJ SystemView configuration active.
 These scripts can be found in the ``/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/projects/microej/scripts`` folder.
 - ``gdbinit`` is a file with commands that start the systemview logging.